 We are party to a collective bargaining agreement with the Universal Workers Union L.I.U.N.A.
-Local 183 pursuant to which we are required to use union members in connection with construction projects undertaken in Simcoe County, the area which is north of Toronto.
-The agreement expires on April 30, 2013, subject to automatic renewal every three years.

-Although we believe our relations with the Universal Workers Union L.I.U.N.A.
-Local 183 to be good, we cannot give assurance that we will not be affected in the future by strikes, work stoppages or other labor disputes.
+Local 183 pursuant to which we are required to use union members in connection with construction projects undertaken in Simcoe County, an area north of Toronto.
+The agreement expires on April 30, 2016, subject to automatic renewal every three years.
+Although we believe our relations with the union to be good, we may be affected in the future by strikes, work stoppages or other labor disputes.
 Any such events could have a material adverse effect on our business and results of operations.
 Moreover, our non-union laborers may become subject to labor union organizing efforts.
 If any current non-union laborers were to unionize, we would incur increased risk of work stoppages and possibly higher labor costs.